-Avoid tipping crane over or collapsing live mast:
+Avoid tipping the crane over or collapsing live mast:

-- Assemble and disassemble the crane on a firm, level, uniformly supporting surface. - Do not exceed swing limits and mast lifting capacities given in Table 4-2. - · Keep the crane level when operating carbody jacks.
+- Assemble and disassemble the crane on a firm, level, uniformly supporting surface. - Do not exceed swing limits and mast lifting capacities given in Table 4-2. - Do not allow the crane to go more than 4-1/2° out of level when operating rotating bed jacks.